Evnsn/Machine-Learning/wiki/metrics.md

 * *False negative*: Predicted value is negative and is positive (*Type II error*).

 ### Recall
 Recall is a measure of how many relevant elements were detected.
 Recall refers to the percentage of total relevant results correctly classified.
-Tt divides true positives by the number of relevant elements meassuring the precentage of hits.
+It divides true positives by the number of relevant elements meassuring the precentage of hits.

 $$Recall=\fract{TP}{TP + FP}$$